 Get to know your site by walking or driving the entire site before construction starts.
 Identify on-site or adjacent water features that may need extra protections.
 Remember, your SWPPP is a working document and changes can and should be made when field conditions demand it.
+Always consult with the designer before making changes to your SWPPP.
 You are required to modify the SWPPP and practices to keep sediment from leaving the site as field conditions warrant.